a-rust/rot13-puzzle/PROJECT_DESCRIPTION.md

 Creating the local table within an existing database was pretty straight-forward (at least after learning more about SQLAlchemy)
 * Next step will involve actually filling in the table using user input

+## Step 4
+Because Python is so confusing when it comes to external directory imports, I refactored my code
+* I combined plaintext.py and ciphertext.py into a single python file, rot13.py
+* I combined test_plaintext.py and test_ciphertext.py into a single python test file, test_rot13.py
+* Everything seemed to work much smoother, and I didn't have to resort to obscure import methods

+Implementing the function that creates puzzles involved appending lists inside of a larger list, and handling user input, which wasn't too complicated.

+So far, we have implemented a program that:
+* Connects to the user's SQL Database Management System
+* Creates an empty table
+* Imports data using rot13 puzzles

+To finish the project, I would like to interact with database table by making some queries, and displaying the results in an interesting way.